Ultra Bra

-Ultra Bra was a Finnish band, formed in 1994 by Olli Virtaperko and Kerkko Koskinen, and disbanded in 2001.
+Ultra Bra is a Finnish band, formed in 1994 by Olli Virtaperko and Kerkko Koskinen.
+Originally disbanded in 2001, the band has made comebacks over the years, the latest in 2025 with two concerts at Helsinki Olympic Stadium.

 Band history

-In 1994, Olli Virtaperko heard about a political song contest held by the Finnish Democratic Youth League (predecessor of the Left Youth, the Left Alliance's youth organisation) and decided to enter it with his friend Kerkko Koskinen.
-Koskinen composed several songs based on lyrics from his friends.
-A group of singers and musicians was assembled and the new band won the contest with their song "Ampukaa komissaarit, nuo hullut koirat" (Shoot the commissioners, those mad dogs).
+In 1994, Olli Virtaperko heard about a political song contest held by the Finnish Democratic Youth League, the youth organisation of the Finnish People's Democratic League.
+He entered the contest with his friend Kerkko Koskinen, who composed several songs based on lyrics from his friends and assembled a group of singers and musicians.
+The new band won the contest with their song "Ampukaa komissaarit, nuo hullut koirat" ("Shoot the commissioners, those mad dogs").

-In the summer of 1995, they released their first EP, "Houkutusten kiihottava maku".
-Over the course of the recording sessions, they also came up with a name for the band: Ultra Bra (which means "Very Good" in Swedish).
-During 1995, many new people joined the band, while others left.
-However, the lineup started to become fixed towards the end of the year.
-By the end of the year Anni Sinnemäki, Koskinen's wife who was to become the most celebrated of all UB's lyricists, began writing lyrics, starting with "Sankaritar" and "Ken Saro-Wiwa on kuollut".
-(The latter song refers to Nigerian environmental activist Ken Saro-Wiwa, and the circumstances surrounding his execution.
-The statement he made before his execution is specifically referenced.)
+Ultra Bra's first EP, Houkutusten kiihottava maku ("The Exhilarating Taste of Temptation") was published in the summer of 1995.
+The band's name was invented during the recording sessions, and a steady lineup was settled on towards the end of 1995.
+By the end of the year Anni Sinnemäki, Koskinen's wife, later the most celebrated of UB's lyricists and a Green Party politician, began writing lyrics, starting with "Sankaritar" ("Heroine") and "Ken Saro-Wiwa on kuollut" ("Ken Saro-Wiwa is dead").

-Their first full-length album, Vapaaherran elämää, came out in the autumn of 1996.
-All the while, they had been doing a lot of touring and their live reputation had become substantial.
-In 1997, the second album Kroketti came out.
-With the release of this album Ultra Bra really started to gain fame.
-Kroketti sold very well, remains their best selling album and contains some of their biggest hits, namely "Sinä lähdit pois" ("You Went Away") and "Minä suojelen sinua kaikelta" ("I Shall Protect You From Everything").
+The band toured throughout 1996 and published their first full-length album, Vapaaherran elämää ("Lordly Life"), in the autumn of 1996.
+The band gained national fame with publication of the second album: Kroketti ("Croquet", 1997) remains the band's best selling album and contains some of their biggest hits, namely "Sinä lähdit pois" ("You Went Away") and "Minä suojelen sinua kaikelta" ("I Will Protect You From Everything").

-In 1998, they participated in the contest for a song to represent Finland in the Eurovision Song Contest.
-Ultra Bra did not win, but their entry, "Tyttöjen välisestä ystävyydestä" ("About Friendship Between Girls"), became a hit song.
+In 1998, the band partook in a contest to represent Finland in the Eurovision Song Contest.
+While Ultra Bra did not win, their entry, "Tyttöjen välisestä ystävyydestä" ("About a Friendship Between Girls"), became a hit.
 The third album, Kalifornia, was released in the spring of 1999.
-In early 2000, Ultra Bra again participated in the Finnish Eurovision song selection process, with "Kaikki on hetken tässä" ("In This Moment, Everything's here") without reaching the final round.
-In the spring, they also released several new singles.
-The song "Heikko valo" ("The Weak Light") also featured in the Finnish movie Levottomat (The Restless).
+In early 2000, Ultra Bra again participated in the Finnish Eurovision song selection process, with "Kaikki on hetken tässä" ("In This Moment, Everything's here"), not reaching the final round.
+In the spring, the band released several new singles, of which the song "Heikko valo" ("Weak Light") also featured in the Finnish movie Restless.

-Their fourth album, Vesireittejä, came out on 13 October 2000.
-The week before it was released, numerous magazines and newspapers wrote articles about them, and they appeared on TV and on the radio.
-Vesireittejä went number one – and gold – on its first week in the Finnish charts.